NCORP Pilot Grant Process (2023-2024)

 - Develop and conduct randomized and pragmatic implementation trials of interventions that have the potential to generate benefits comparable to those found in drug treatment trials.

-- Leveraging NRG Oncology’s therapeutic trials to provide a unique research portfolio—with particular foci on women’s cancers and radiation oncology innovation—to NRG Oncology’s research community and across the National Clinical Trials Network (NCTN).
+- Leveraging NRG Oncology’s therapeutic trials to provide a unique research portfolio—with particular foci on sex-specific cancers and radiation oncology innovation—to NRG Oncology’s research community and across the National Clinical Trials Network (NCTN).

-- Understand and address health disparities in an effort to reduce the unequal burden of cancer in the US.
+- Understand and address health care access differences in an effort to reduce the unequal burden of cancer in the US.

 Learn More About Opportunities and Working with NRG NCORP